Monday, 30 April 2012

 Luckily Harry is at an age where he is very easily pleased, and he was absolutely thrilled with a plastic pencil sharpener in the shape of a hammer.
 This was quite lucky really as there wasn't much else in there, so I topped it up with a few bits of my own.
 Mostly the things that you find in geocaches are about as exciting as something that you might get in a Christmas cracker, but because you've gone to such an effort to find it, it makes it that much more special!

 Harry loved it, and he surprised us with how far his little legs were able to carry him.
-Looking forward to doing a few more of these this summer!
+We are looking forward to doing a few more of these this summer!